 How much will it cost to train my dog?

 We pride ourselves with being able to train dogs in the real world environment.
 There is no point in teaching your dog to lie down if they only do it when they feel like it.
-An obedient dogs listens all the time because they respect their owner and want to be with them.
+An obedient dog listens all the time because they respect their owner and want to be with them.
 A majority of trainers out here use the bribery method.
 Their only way to get a dog to listen is to offer them a treat or a toy.
 The problem with this method is that eventually the dog will be faced with a distraction that has more value than the reward you are offering them.
 For instance, your dog may sit for you for a treat in your living room, but then you try and get them to sit outside when dog runs by and they totally ignore you.
 You see, the treat only had enough value to the dog when there wasn't anything else around.
 Once distracted, they totally lost interest.

-Do you believe in giving dogs corrections for not listening?
+Do you believe in giving dogs corrections?

-What is an E-Collar?
+What is an e-collar?

 An E-Collar is a device a dog wears on their neck just like a normal collar.
 It provides various levels of stimulation that gets the dogs attention when they are off of a leash.
 It feels similar to one of those ab workout belts you wear that make your muscles contract.
 For instance, if you call your dog and they do not hear you, you set the level of stimulus to a level that gets their attention.
 That way, you have 100 percent control of your pup while they are enjoying being off leash.
 This device has to be used by someone who has been trained how to use it.
 I see inexperienced people setting the level too high and scaring their dog.
 When used properly this is a great tool for letting your dog be off leash!
 Click our E-Collar Educational Page Right Here for more info on how we use the collar.

 Dogs are living creatures, they may not hear you when called if they are very distracted.
 For instance if a dog runs up to your dog and you call them, they may not pay attention to you.
 An E-Collar solves this problem.
 When your dog is off leash in an area with a lot going on, they need the E-Collar in case a distraction comes around.
 When you dog is in the house or back yard, it is not necessary to wear it.

 Do you guarantee results?

 Getting an obedient dog is a team effort between me and you.
 Once the dog is trained by me I then work with you to show you how to enforce what your dog has learned.
 If you choose not to enforce the rules your dog will only listen when they want to.
 So getting your dog to be consistently obedient means you have to be consistent yourself.
 With that being said, it would be unethical to offer any kind of money back guarantee.
-But what we do guarantee is that we will work with you as many times as it takes, to show you how to get you dog to respect and listen to you.
-Usually only 2-3 lessons!